 - Energy News Network

 - Kaiser Health News

 - Milwaukee Neighborhood News Service

 - The New Food Economy

 We hope this is useful.
 And if your publication offers content for republication and you’re not on this list, let us know!
 Email email@example.com.
 We plan to keep expanding this list; the best way to find out when we add more organizations (aside from stalking this page) is to subscribe to the Local Connection newsletter.

 News you can use (and republish)

-The non-profit, non-partisan Alabama Initiative for Independent Journalism publishes BirminghamWatch, which serves as a watchdog on government and other powerful institutions, highlights significant issues, uncovers solutions as well as problems and involves the public in its work.
+BirminghamWatch is published by the non-profit, non-partisan Alabama Initiative for Independent Journalism, and it serves as a watchdog on government and other powerful institutions, highlights significant issues, uncovers solutions as well as problems and involves the public in its work.
 It focuses on local reporting about government, education, the environment, and economic development and opportunity.

 Media outlets are invited to use content from this site with prior written permission of BirminghamWatch.org.
 Content cannot be changed and prominent credit must be provided.
 Permission requests should be sent to firstname.lastname@example.org.